Often the simplest things are just what we need. This 2 layer white cake recipe will win you over with its ease and enjoy the tender moist white cake.

 I decorated this cake with fresh camomile flowers.

-Keep it all almond for a nice flavor, add toasted sliced almonds on top or just along the sides of the cake while the frosting is soft so they will stick.
+You can opt to keep it all almond flavor… then add toasted sliced almonds on top or just along the sides of the cake while the frosting is soft so they will stick.
 Then place it in the fridge to firm up nicely.

-Or go with a classic vanilla, use delicious vanilla extract for the best flavor.
+Or go with a classic vanilla.
+Use a delicious vanilla extract for the best flavor.
 I like THIS vanilla extract best, and their vanilla bean paste is wonderful too.
 All vanilla extracts are not created equal, they can actually taste very different, some taste like alcohol more than vanilla, they should smell amazing, it’ll really make a huge difference in your baked items.

-- 1 box white cake mix (Duncan Hines) do not follow the directions on the package
+- 1 box white cake mix (Duncan Hines 15.25oz) do not follow the directions on the package

 - 1 cup granulated sugar